More Medications Facts

 Escitalopram (Lexapro) withdrawal

-After treatment with escitalopram, abrupt cessation of the drug may produce discontinuation (withdrawal) reactions.
+After treatment with escitalopram, the abrupt cessation may produce discontinuation (withdrawal) reactions.
 Onset of these symptoms usually occurs within a week of discontinuation or dose reduction and symptoms may last from a few days to 3 weeks.
 Escitalopram discontinuation symptoms include:

 • dysphoric mood